wpeka/wplegalpages/readme.txt

 No. WP Legal Pages not support multisite network.
 You will have to install it on each site separately.

 == Changelog ==
+= 2.3.6 =
+Update: Updated Terms of use template.

 = 2.3.5 =
 Feature: Added standard California Consumer Privacy Act (CCPA) and Terms and Conditions policy templates.
 Update: Made compatible with WordPress 5.3.2.